tnebooks/10th-science/content.en/nervous-system/_index.md

 (iii) **Association neurons** conduct impulses between sensory and motor neurons.

 ### Types of Nerve Fibres

-Nerve fibres are of two types based on the presence or absence of myelin sheath. (i) Myelinated nerve fibre: The axon is
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nerve fibres are of two types based on the presence or absence of myelin sheath. (i) Myelinated nerve fibre: The axon is

 covered with myelin sheath (ii) Non-myelinated nerve fibre: The axon is